 The search for ways to promote the long-term sustainability of nonprofit work is driving organized philanthropy to explore new forms of giving and investing.
-It has become a topic of intense discussion at Kresge and across the country between funders and the nonprofit organizations they support.8 A number of examples suggest the breadth of this conversation.
+It has become a topic of intense discussion at Kresge and across the country between funders and the nonprofit organizations they support.
+Let me mention two examples that suggest the breadth of this conversation.
+10

-The Edna McConnell Clark Foundation is testing an early "capital aggregation" initiative in which it provides very large pools of working capital to three nationally recognized, multistate youth-serving nonprofits before those organizations set out on their growth strategy.
-Clark has worked with each of these organizations over several years to craft business development plans that can take programs to scale and be sustained.
+The Edna McConnell Clark Foundation is testing an early "capital aggregation" initiative in which it, together with Gates, Kresge and a handful of other foundations, will provide very large pools of working capital - and by large, I mean in the \$30 million to \$40 million range - to three nationally recognized, multistate youth-serving nonprofits before those organizations set out on their growth strategy.
+It is a fascinating test of the idea that working capital provided early in an organization's trajectory can accomplish what is so often difficult for nonprofits to accomplish - dramatically scaling up their programs and sustaining them over time.